rodrigopivi/Chatito/readme.md

 [Open-source language understanding for bots by RASA author](https://www.youtube.com/watch?v=HIWqGc7AvKI)

-Given a sentence, we link an (action/intent) to it and map some of the sentece words to arguments/slots that are meaningful for the action. e.g.:
+Given a sentence, link an (action/intent) to it and map some of the sentece words to arguments/slots that are meaningful for the action. e.g.:

 ```
 Sentence -> Hey Bot turn the lights off